orlitzky/postgres-groups/README.md

 the admins (us), and customer's developers.
 If I've made a mistake, it will have to be amended with an additional customer (and group).

+# The Goal

+We should be able to run the scripts in pg-test and have them work, considering the previous few paragraphs.
+Can you modify pg-test/02-create-permissions so that the rest of the tests pass?

 # Running the Tests

 These two tests will create system and postgres users on your